Terry Crews Gives Update On Horrific Kevin Hart Car Crash: ‘Kevin’s Gonna Have To Rebuild His Life Somewhat’

 — E!
 News (@enews) September 3, 2019

 In closing, Crews shared that there are very, very few people who could survive such a horrible crash and the fact that his friend was able to make it out alive is absolutely amazing.

 Earlier this week, The Inquisitr reported that Kevin was severely injured following a crash on one of the winding roads in the Los Angeles area.
-Hart was the passenger in a Plymouth Barracuda and the accident occurred after the driver of the car lost control, veered off the road, and smashed the car into a wooden fence.
+Hart was the passenger in a Plymouth Barracuda, as the accident occurred after the driver of the car lost control, veered off the road, and smashed the car into a wooden fence.
 The vehicle eventually came to a halt in a gully but the damage was done.

 Photos from the crash scene show that the impact was so great that the entire top of the car was crushed.
 Hart was able to get out of the vehicle himself but he later went to a local hospital because of severe back injuries.
-According to the report, the driver of the car also suffered severe back injuries while another passenger was left uninjured.
+According to the report, the driver of the car also suffered similar back injuries and another passenger was left uninjured.

 Hopefully, Hart has a speedy recovery.